jamesericdavidson/jamesdavidson.xyz/content/about.md

 > [James] has a knack for teasing the best responses from you and is kind in character and nature. - Sean Tilson

-> It also gave me some insights into my business I hadn’t thought about before. - Leo Carr (Director, Study Dog)
+> [The podcast] ... gave me some insights into my business I hadn’t thought about before. - Leo Carr (Director, Study Dog Ltd)

 > The right questions and gentle approach can elicit some excellent interaction and James ... approached the interview from a place of knowledge and research ... - Ellie Wild